koshachya-myata/Data_Center_Simulation/README.md

 # Data_Center_Simulation
-Here is a data center model with hot and cold aisles, as well as a RL agent (PPO) trained to manage cooling and humidity inside the data center.
+Here is a data center model with hot and cold aisles, as well as a RL agent  trained to manage cooling and humidity inside the data center.

 Requirements:

-    - Basic DS libraries, gym;
+    - Basic DS libraries, gym, Ray;

     - EnergyPlus ver.
 23-1-0;